-- You can use the house for taking long hot showers
+- You can use the house to take long hot showers

 - You’ll have access to the house laundry room

 - You can enjoy dinner and quality time with friends and family

 For most RVers, moochdocking is a great way to catch up with people they haven’t seen after time out on the road.
 It’s like going for a visit, but you can take your home and not feel as if you are intruding.

 Hooking up to your friend’s outdoor or garage electrical outlet is different from a campground pedestal.

 In addition, homes usually have more than one outlet on a circuit breaker, so don’t assume that the entire 15 amps are available to your RV.
 Be aware that running your RV air conditioner or microwave could potentially trip the breaker.

 Now let’s look at some of the essentials you’ll need to get power and other resources while moochdocking.

 Essentials for Moochdocking

 Although you can pull into a driveway and dry camp, you’ll need a few essentials if you want to moochdock with electricity and water.